 Red River Wreck

 The ship is approximately 140 feet in length.
 Portions of the drive machinery, main deck, and hull are preserved in the main channel of the Red River, with a substantial portion buried beneath the river floor.
 Analysis of the drive machinery on the wreck suggests that this vessel was constructed no later than 1840.
 Historical research also suggests that this steamboat was possibly bound for Fort Towson, Choctaw Nation, with military provisions, and that she was lost in 1838.
+Further research determined the wreck was the steamship Heroine, built in Indiana in 1832.

 Funding for this project is through the Oklahoma Department of Transportation as provided in the Transportation Enhancement Program of PL 105-178, the Transportation Equity Act for the 21st Century (TEA-21 program).